-Deputy Assistant General Counsel for Litigation
+Deputy Assistant General Counsel for Litigation and Enforcement

-Peter J. Plocki joined the Office of Litigation in the Department of Transportation’s General Counsel’s office in 1991 and has been the Deputy Assistant General Counsel for Litigation since September 2009.
+Peter J. Plocki joined the Office of Litigation and Enforcement in the Department of Transportation’s General Counsel’s office in 1991 and has been the Deputy Assistant General Counsel for Litigation and Enforcement since September 2009.
 In this capacity, Mr. Plocki oversees and assists in the development of the Department's litigation positions in a wide range of forums including the Supreme Court, the lower federal courts, and other federal administrative agencies, provides legal advice to senior Department officials, and assists in the management of the litigation office’s staff attorneys.

 The substantive areas of concentration during his tenure with the office have included federal preemption of state law, constitutional aspects of the Department’s Disadvantaged Business Enterprise programs, cross-border transportation issues, rail and motor carrier safety, and environmental law.
 He works closely with the Department of Justice and the Department's Chief Counsels' Offices in representing the Department in federal court and has personally briefed and argued cases for the Department in U.S. circuit courts of appeals around the country.